No. We are interested in those who have applied as well as those who have taken the majority of their premedical requirements but have yet to apply.

 One letter of reference from those professionally qualified to evaluate your readiness for graduate studies.

 Volunteer or work experience in the medical field or medical/scientific research is highly desirable.

 The program can be completed full-time in 9-12 months.

 We work on a rolling admissions basis and begin reviewing applications as soon as they are complete.
 Once your application is complete it is evaluated for an interview.

-You are required to submit two letters of evaluation.
-We suggest that one letter be from one of your science faculty members and the other letter should be from a supervisor in a healthcare related field within which you have done research or clinical volunteering.
+You are required to submit one letter of evaluation.
+We suggest the letter be from science faculty member OR supervisor in a healthcare related field within which you have done research OR clinical volunteering OR pre-health advisor.

 No, it is not necessary to have taken the MCAT prior to applying to KGI.
 We also accept a standard GRE score.
 Please note that one of these standardized tests is required to complete your application.

 For the GRE, please contact ETS and follow their instructions to have scores sent to KGI.
 For the MCAT, you likely have a copy of your results.
 Please send those to KGI.
 (KGI school code #4166)

 For the entire history of our program (2010-2018), 70% of students that have completed our program and applied to medical schools have been admitted to at least one medical school.

 Since the inaugural class of 2010 with just eight students, our program has grown to a record number of 55 students in 2018-2019!
 While the growth is favorable, it is of utmost priority the quality of experience is not compromised for our students.